jerryasher-challenges/challenge-c-demonstration---parse-transactional-log-file/README.md

 impromptu-parse
 ===============

-This was an impromptu code challenge, c coding test to parse a transactional log file that Choice Hotels has to deal with.
+This was an impromptu code challenge, a c coding test to parse a transactional log file that Choice Hotels has to deal with.

 ===============